 Colorectal Cancer: Tips for Living with a Colostomy

-major change, but knowing what to expect and how to deal with it can help you adjust
+change.
+But knowing what to expect and how to deal with it can help you adjust to

 What is the colon?

 The colon is the part of the large intestine that goes from the small intestine to

 the rectum.
 Food enters the colon from the small intestine.
 The remaining nutrients